VoltRipper verdict

 The bottom line

 There's no single "Talaria killer" — because the Talaria is already the value answer most bikes are trying to beat.
 The real question is what you want more of.
-Want the deepest ecosystem and best resale?
+Want the deepest ecosystem and the widest pool of used buyers?
 Pay a bit more for a Sur-Ron.
 Want raw specs-per-dollar?
 The Altis Sigma is hard to beat.
 Want a dealer behind you?
 Segway.
 But if you just want a lot of capable bike for a fair price with real support, the honest answer is that a Talaria is already one of the smartest buys in the class — which is exactly why so many riders cross-shop it.
 Not sure which fits?
 Our Find Your Ride configurator matches bikes to your budget and riding.

 FAQ